Sunday, 9 May 2010

 - growth vs. maintenance, centralized vs. distributed

-- community, that is, COMMUNITY!- organic food (without mentioning Cuba?)
+- organic food (without mentioning Cuba?)

 - scale again (bears repetition)